Skip to content

 Here is the complete source for the built-in Mermaid diagram plugin:

-import type { XNetExtension } from '@xnet/plugins'
+import type { XNetExtension } from '@xnetjs/plugins'

-import { MermaidExtension } from '@xnet/editor/extensions'
+import { MermaidExtension } from '@xnetjs/editor/extensions'

 export const MermaidPlugin: XNetExtension = {